ttempe/Pocket_Organ/README.md

 The note keys (Do~Si) are also pressure-sensitive.
 The best way to turn that into expression is still to be determined.

 # Current status

-I have a working prototype (3D-printed enclosure).
-Software features are half-way through.
+* Software features are half-way through.
+* Small-series (3D printed, hand-assembled) user testing has just begun as of June 2019.
+* If you're interested in this project, please get in touch, as the building process is not fully documented yet.